LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Logtalk application.
 The script documentation also explains how to generate saved states that include Logtalk applications.

+Messages sent from modules (including `user`) use static binding when the Logtalk `optimize` flag is turned on before compiling the module files.

 XSB 3.8.0 and later versions
 ----------------------------